 - Plug-ins are not supported in FileMaker Cloud.

 Security for server administrators

-FileMaker Cloud for AWS and FileMaker Server host solutions for the following clients:
+FileMaker Cloud products and FileMaker Server host solutions for the following clients:

 - FileMaker Pro Advanced

 - FileMaker Go

 - Web users and web applications via the Web Publishing Engine using Custom Web Publishing with PHP and Custom Web Publishing with XML (FileMaker Server only)

 - Web services or applications using the FileMaker Data API to access data in hosted solutions

 - ODBC and JDBC applications